 - Continue with the remaining pears, slicing smaller pieces of the fanned pears to fit into the remaining spaces as you go.
 Check out a few of the prep photos for reference.
 I used between 2 ½ to 3 pears when making this tart.

-- Powdered sugar - A delicate dusting of powdered sugar (place in a fine meshed sieve or use a mesh tea strainer) adds a touch of sweetness and a pretty final touch.
+Powdered sugar - A delicate dusting of powdered sugar adds a touch of sweetness and a pretty final touch.
 Add the powdered sugar right before serving, as it will eventually soak into the tart due to the moisture content of the filling.

 If you’d like to break the recipe up over several days, you can make several of the components in advance:

-- Make the pâte sucrée (sweet tart) dough ahead of time, roll it out, place it in the tart pan, wrap well, and refrigerate or freeze it unbaked.
+Make the hazelnut pâte sucrée ahead of time, roll it out, place it in the tart pan, wrap well, and refrigerate or freeze it unbaked.
 Unbaked, it will keep in the fridge for up to five days, and up to two weeks in the freezer.
 No need to let it defrost before baking.

-- Add the pears directly before baking.
+Add the pears directly before baking.
 They will begin to brown once cut.
 You can make and bake the entire tart up to a day before you serve it.
-Store at room temperature for up to three days, then refrigerate.
 If made in advance, wait until just before serving to add hazelnut garnish and powdered sugar.

 📖 Recipe